atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/metric-vs-metrics.md

 ---
 section: Analysis Mistakes
 title: Metric vs Metrics
-meta_title: Why you should use multiple metrics
+meta_title: Use multiple metrics to improve your analysis.
+See why individual metrics can be misleading.
 description: A single Metric can be misleading.
 Learn how to use multiple Metrics to avoid misleading yourself and others.
-Learn more
 number: 6
 authors:
 - _people/matt.md